ekotlikoff/gochess/README.md

         - [x] testing
 * Client
     - [ ] Golang WebAssembly web client
+        - [ ] Show "pending draw" when requesting a draw
+        - [ ] Handle 200 response from GET sync with no update
         - [x] Display matched opponent name
         - [ ] Check cookies for session token instead of using hasSession bool
             - Not sure if possible, the golang cookiejar doesn't seem like it supports this.